-NURS FPX 6008 Assessment 1 Identifying a Local Health Care Economic Issue
+- NURS FPX 6008 Assessment 1 Identifying a Local Healthcare Economic Issue

 Identifying a Local Healthcare Economic Issue

 In today’s healthcare landscape, economic issues pose significant challenges that impact patient care, organizational operations, and community well-being.
 This assessment relates to the pressing healthcare economic issue of inadequate staffing, exploring its far-reaching effects on diverse populations and underserved communities (Veenstra & Gautun, 2020).
-Drawing on personal experiences, values, and empirical evidence, this report highlights the critical need to address the gap between healthcare workforce supply and demand to ensure equitable access to quality care.

 Healthcare Economic Issue

 One prevalent healthcare economic issue is the lack of access to care in rural communities, disproportionately affecting rural populations.
 Data from the Health Resources and Services Administration (HRSA) reveal that approximately 57 million Americans reside in rural areas, where healthcare resources are often scarce compared to urban areas (Pourat et al., 2020).
 This scarcity results in limited access to primary care physicians, specialists, and essential healthcare services.
-Rural residents face challenges in obtaining timely medical attention, leading to delayed diagnoses, untreated conditions, and poorer health outcomes.
-Studies have shown that rural populations experience higher rates of chronic diseases, such as heart disease and diabetes, partly due to reduced access to preventive care and health education programs (Coughlin et al., 2019).
-The economic impact of this issue is substantial, as untreated illnesses contribute to increased healthcare costs in the long term and hinder economic productivity within rural communities.
-Therefore, addressing the disparity in healthcare access between rural and urban areas is crucial for improving rural populations’ overall health and well-being.

 The Rationale for Choosing the Issue

 The rationale for selecting the healthcare economic issue of inadequate staffing stems from personal experiences and a commitment to improving patient care outcomes.
 Throughout my healthcare career, I have directly observed the detrimental effects of understaffing on patient safety and quality of care.
 These experiences have underscored the urgency of addressing this pervasive issue, as I’ve witnessed colleagues struggle to manage heavy workloads, leading to exhaustion, burnout, and compromised patient care.
-As a healthcare professional dedicated to upholding ethical standards and advocating for patient welfare, it is evident that inadequate staffing undermines the core principles of healthcare delivery.
+As a healthcare professional dedicated to upholding ethical standards and advocating for patient welfare, I know that inadequate staffing undermines the core principles of healthcare delivery.

 Additionally, personal values play a significant role in selecting this issue.
 I firmly believe in the fundamental right of every individual to receive timely and quality healthcare services, regardless of external factors such as staffing shortages.
 Inadequate staffing impedes access to care, compromises patient safety, and exacerbates health disparities, particularly among vulnerable populations (Flaubert et al., 2021).
 Such inequities counter the principles of fairness and justice underpinning ethical healthcare practices.